By Michael Collins Piper

 Even today Pennsylvania newspapers are loath to discuss the actual facts of the Dwyer case when they do dare mention this video, which has been seen by audiences all across the state.

-However, in recently commenting on the release of this video, David Newhouse—an heir to the powerful Newhouse publishing dynasty, which owns The Harrisburg Patriot, the key newspaper in the state capital in Pennsylvania—published a congratulatory column praising his newspaper in retrospect for the manner in which it reported Dwyer’s last moments, he never mentioned Dwyer’s charges against the political establishment.
+However, in recently commenting on the release of this video, David Newhouse—an heir to the powerful Newhouse publishing dynasty, which owns Harrisburg’s The Patriot-News, the key newspaper in the state capital in Pennsylvania—published a congratulatory column praising his newspaper in retrospect for the manner in which it reported Dwyer’s last moments, he never mentioned Dwyer’s charges against the political establishment.

 This obviously reflects the corruption of the mainstream media, which, in the Dwyer affair, demonstrated precisely how the media suppresses truth.